paulrentschler/a11ychart/readme.md

 # a11yCharts

-CSS styling and javascript code for creating accessible bar charts in HTML documents.
+CSS styling and a jQuery plugin for creating bar charts that are accessible to people with disablities.

-The javascript code provides functionality to build accessible bar charts in an HTML document by providing a JSON data structure.
+The jQuery plugin builds accessible bar charts from a JSON data structure.

 ## Requirements

-jQuery is required to use the included javascript code to generate the accessible charts from JSON data.
+jQuery is required to use generate the accessible charts from JSON data.

 Tested with jQuery 1.10.2 (should work with older versions)